mustardamus/generator-grail/app/templates/README.md

 ### `gulp test`

-Bundles the Application Modules and Tests together and run them in Mocha.
+Bundles the Application Components and Tests together and run them in Mocha.

 ### `gulp test-watch`